mickfuzz/dyne_docs/src/terminal/docs/39-python.md

 Above we use a powerful construction called a *list comprehension* to produce a new list by transforming and filtering a list.
-Below is a simpler but wordier way to pick out the all of the files with \".txt\" in them.
+Below is a simpler but wordier way to pick out the all of the files with ".txt" in them.

     >>> for file in files: